docker/docs/engine/swarm/swarm-tutorial/index.md

 This tutorial uses Docker Engine CLI commands entered on the command line of a terminal window.
-You should be able to install Docker on networked machines and be comfortable running commands in the shell of your choice.
+You should be able to install Docker on networked machines and be comfortable with running commands in the shell of your choice.

 If you are brand new to Docker, see [About Docker Engine](../../index.md).